Ikabot-Collective/ikabot/README.md

 It is probably installed by default in your system.
 To check if it is installed by default, just run `python3 --version`.
 If it is not installed, visit the [official website](https://www.python.org/)

+### - Notice

+Python version 3.9 has proven to be unstable using _ikabot_ so it is recommended you use Python 3.8 or Python 3.7.
+This notice will be removed once it is confirmed that _ikabot_ works fine on Python 3.9

 #### - Pip
 It is a tool to install python packages.